jean-laurent-g/LedgerHQ.github.io/_posts/2019-12-19-mpc_readiness.md

 layout: post
 title: Is MPC truly ready for digital asset custody?
 author: Vincent Debast and Charles Guillemet
-summary: Ledger's take on the current state of MPC and the way forward.
+summary: Ledger's take on the current state of MPC and the way forward by C. Guillemet and V. Debast
 featured-img: mpc
 categories: Vault
 ---